hafithm/Statistical-Modelling-with-Python/README.md

 - Handling missing or inconsistent data within API responses.
 - Joining and merging the data based on common columns
 - Addressing potential multicollinearity issues in the regression model.
-- Interpreting nuanced relationships between variables due to weak correlations.
+- Interpreting subtle relationships between variables due to weak correlations.

 ## Future Goals
 Given more time, potential future goals for this project are:

 - Exploring additional variables or datasets to enhance the strength of the model.
 - Conducting thoughtful analysis on user reviews to further understand their impact on bike station dynamics.
 - Implementing more variables such as distance and location into the model to see if they're factors